 On average most ukulele lessons are 1 hour long.
 So by looking at your ukulele teacher's hourly rate, you should have a good idea of the cost per lesson.

 An hour-long lesson provides enough time to learn music theory, as well as practical, practise time.
 After all, both practise and sight-reading are important when you first start out.

 During your lessons, you'll also learn the chords, hand positions, and how to hold your instrument.
 Then, the ukulele instructor should also teach you how to tune your instrument.

 The music book you've chosen may also feature in your lessons.
 It will likely contain basic songs that teach strumming patterns and essential chords.
 These songs are a great way to get used to playing the ukulele and learn about your instrument.

-Whether you are a beginner or looking to get back into practice, it helps to have a skilled ukulele teacher teaching you the instrument.
+Whether you are a beginner, or you've had experience with a ukulele or another instrument like the clarinet, it helps to have a skilled ukulele teacher teaching you the instrument.
 This can take the shape of study or in years spent playing.